How to Enter

 Terms and Conditions: Payments by invoice must be made within 14 days of nominating.
 All withdrawals and entries not submitted by the deadline still require the payment of the nomination fee.

-Please ensure the business/product/event name you enter when nominating is exactly how you wish to be listed on websites, certificates, at the gala dinner, etc. For example, nominate as Canberra and Region Visitor Information Centre, instead of CRVC or Canberra Visitor Info Centre.
+Please ensure the business/product/event name you enter when nominating is exactly how you wish to be listed on websites, certificates, at the awards event, etc. For example, nominate as Canberra and Region Visitor Information Centre, instead of CRVC or Canberra Visitor Info Centre.

 Judges’ site visit